Smart Grid Energy Research Center: Automated Demand Response (ADR)

 The Demand-Response system provides an efficient service to utility systems and consumers.
-It is based on a service-oriented architecture (SOA) that would use information from the utility systems 'technical evaluations and requirements to help assist integration modalities for backend utility systems.
-Through this architecture, real-time collaboration among the entire network involving billing, metering, distribution, etc., can be accomplished.
-Consumers are able to make requests, and a supervisory controllsystem will monitor the dconsumer's demands ond make the best available decisions.
-This Demand-response system will also be represented by various types of energy customers (e.g. commercial, residential, industrial).
-This will create unique and different load profiles and pricing for each tf these customers, all of which the system must keep track of.
-With the WINSmartGrid™ technology, transactions will be communicated through wireless technologies to convey common data payloads.
+It is based on a service-oriented architecture (SOA) that would use information from the utility systems' technical evaluations and requirements to help assist integration modalities for backend utility systems.
+Through this architecture, collaboration among the entire network involving billing, metering, and distribution, can be accomplished.
+Consumers are able to make requests, and a supervisory control system will monitor the consumer's demands ond make the best projected decisions.
+This demand-response system will also be represented by various types of energy customers (e.g. commercial, residential, industrial).
+With the WINSmartGrid technology, transactions will be communicated through wireless technologies to convey common data payloads.
 Currently, SOA in conjunction with open embedded system scan provide support for plug-and-play and secure-demand-response.
 Also, an application programming interface (API) provides customizability and extensibility to the system.

 The test beds use automation technologies and will provide demonstration of the systems functionality, communication fidelity and reliability, testing of data, protocols, etc. These technologies are AMI-DR models, hardware and software interfaces, software architecture, access control policies, recommended security schemes and algorithms, and desired set of optimizations.

-The testing phase would provide developed, detailed performance on the demand-response processes and technology components or sub-systems where efficient changes and predictions can be made to fulfill a targeted load curtailment and consumer demands.
+The testing phase could provide detailed performance on the demand-response processes and technology components or sub-systems where efficient changes and predictions can be made to fulfill a targeted load curtailment and consumer demands.

 The test beds for the current research will have a "network platform that enables appliances such as plug-in electric vehicles, washers, dryers and air conditioners to be wirelessly monitored, connected, and controlled through a wireless communications framework.
 These test bed arrangements will provide vital research on the demand-response systems."